matt-sd-watson/FASTAfurious/README.md

   easily manipulate and integrate FASTA FILES into routine bioinformatics workflows

-  {gisaid,nextstrain,composition,filter,subset}
+  {filter,composition,subset,rename}
-    gisaid              Rename FASTA headers to be compatible with Gisaid submissions nextstrain          Rename FASTA hedaers to be compatible with Nextstrain builds composition         Print the composition statistics of FASTA sequences filter              filter sequences in FASTA based on completeness and length subset              Create a FASTA subset based on a txt list of bash record list
+    filter              filter sequences in FASTA based on completeness and length composition         Print the composition statistics of FASTA sequences subset              Create a FASTA subset based on a txt list of bash record list rename              Rename the headers of a fasta file based on the columns of a data_frame

 ```